haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/setup-notifications.md

 Log levels determine the level of detail your notification messages contain.
 You can choose from the following options:

 -   **debug**—Detailed debug information.
 -   **info**—Interesting events.
-For example, a user logs in, SQL logs, etc.
+For example, a user logs in, SQL logs, 等.
 -   **notice**—Normal but significant events.
 -   **warning**—Exceptional occurrences that are not errors.
 For example, use of deprecated APIs, poor use of an API, undesirable things that are not necessarily wrong.
 -   **error**—Runtime errors that don't require immediate action but should be logged and monitored.
 -   **critical**—Critical conditions.
 For example, an unavailable application component, unexpected exceptions.
 -   **alert**—Action must be taken immediately.
-For example, your website is down, the database is unavailable, etc. This should trigger SMS alerts and wake you up.
+For example, your website is down, the database is unavailable, 等.
+This should trigger SMS alerts and wake you up.
 -   **emergency**—The system is unusable.